data-compliance/data-compliance.github.io/content/tools/_index.md

 ### Pre-filtered Domain Lists

-We offer curated lists of URL domains that restrict AI crawlers in their robots.txt files.
-These lists are based on the top 1 million URL domains from the FineWeb corpus, checked as of January 2025.
-If any of the sub-domains are restricted, the URL domain is added to the list.
+We provide curated lists of URL domains that restrict AI crawlers in their robots.txt files.
+If any subdomain of a given domain disallows crawling by any AI training user agent, that domain is included in the list.

 <div style="background: var(--code-bg); padding: 1.5em; border-radius: 8px; margin: 1em 0; border: 1px solid var(--border);">